Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 Hints That He May Like You

 - He only wants to spend time with you and not a group.
 If you ask to invite others to join, he seems disinterested in the idea.
-Don't be dismayed if he isn't disinterested: he may fake this and say to go ahead and invite a friend so that you are happy.
+Don’t be dismayed if he isn’t disinterested: he may fake this and give you the green light to invite a friend or two for more company.

 - He’ll lose track of time.
 He won’t be trying to keep you to a strict schedule but will let the outing take its own course.